List of EastEnders characters introduced in 2021: Jada Lennox

 Jada Lennox, played by Kelsey Calladine-Smith, first appears on episode 6373, originally broadcast on 8 November 2021.
 The character and Calladine-Smith's casting was first publicised in advanced spoilers released on 2 November 2021.
 Jada is introduced as the mother of 1-year-old Alyssa, who was left on the doorstep of 29 Albert Square in earlier episodes.
 This sparked a new story as Zack Hudson (James Farrar) and Martin Fowler (James Bye) were considered as possible fathers.
-The character's arrival reveals the truth: established character Sharon Watts (Letitia Dean), Zack's half-sister, is the grandmother of Alyssa, via her dead son Dennis Rickman (Bleu Landau).
+The character's arrival reveals the truth: established character Sharon Watts (Letitia Dean), Zack's half-sister, is the grandmother of Alyssa, via her deceased son Dennis Rickman (Bleu Landau).

 On 10 June 2022, the character's departure was announced, having been written out alongside three other characters by new executive producer Chris Clenshaw.
 A show insider explained that the decision was part of "a creative decision" from Clenshaw, who wanted to "take the show back to its roots".
 Calladine-Smith reflected on her tenure in a social media post, commenting, "My EastEnders experience has brought me nothing but smiles".
 The character departs after being blackmailed by Janine Butcher (Charlie Brooks) into framing Linda Carter (Kellie Bright) and having her daughter, Annie Carter, removed from her care.
 Jada exits in episode 6548, originally broadcast on 31 August 2022.
 Calladine-Smith's return was confirmed on 13 December 2022; Jada returns during the show's Christmas episodes as part of the conclusion to Janine's story.
 Brooks explained that Jada's return would cause "shock and fear" for Janine.
 The character appears in episode 6614/6615, originally broadcast on 25 December 2022.

 Jada first appears whilst watching Alyssa from a distance.
 When Alyssa drops her teddy, Jada keeps it and tries to leave it on Sharon's doorstep.
 Zack notices her and when she tries to run, she is chased by Zack and Sharon.
 Jada reveals that she is Alyssa's mother and that Sharon's deceased son, Dennis, is Alyssa's father, but Sharon accuses Jada of lying.
 When Jada reveals intimate details of Dennis' life, including Sharon's affair with Keanu Taylor (Danny Walters), she comes around and takes Jada in.
 Sharon later gets a DNA test which proves that Alyssa is Dennis' daughter.
 Dennis' adoptive father Phil Mitchell (Steve McFadden) believes that Jada is struggling to look after Alyssa and convinces Sharon to go for full custody.
 Zack overhears their plan and tells Jada, who flees with Alyssa.